 How much does a Payroll Manager make?

-A Payroll Manager plays a key role in ensuring that employees are paid accurately and on time.
-This role often comes with a rewarding salary.
-On average, a Payroll Manager earns about $100,498 per year.
-This figure can vary based on experience, location, and the size of the company.
+A Payroll Manager plays a key role in ensuring that employees receive their pay on time.
+They handle all aspects of payroll, from calculating wages to distributing paychecks.
+This important job comes with a rewarding salary.
+On average, Payroll Managers earn about $102,804 per year.
+This salary can vary based on experience, location, and the size of the company.

 What are the highest paying cities for a Payroll Manager?